polyaxon/polyaxon/site/integrations/datadog.md

 ---

 Polyaxon provides an abstraction called ‘stats’ which is used for internal monitoring, generally timings and various counters.
 The default backend `noop` simply discards them.
-This guide will help you setup to a [Datadog](https://www.datadoghq.com/) backend to sends these metrics.
+This guide will help you set up to a [Datadog](https://www.datadoghq.com/) backend to sends these metrics.

 ## Make sure the default Helm metrics deployment is disabled